gtriggiano/envoy-authorization-service/pkg/analysis/maxmind_asn/Readme.md

 ## Integration with Authorization Controllers

-The ASN information exposed by this controller can be consumed by authorization controllers like [`asn-match`](../../authorization/asn_match) to make allow/deny decisions based on the origin network.
+The ASN information exposed by this controller can be consumed by match controllers like [`asn-match`](../../match/asn_match) to make allow/deny decisions based on the origin network.

 ### Example: ASN-based Authorization